usernnamee/SnE_Bingo/README.md

 Create a new line for each entry

-Change card count, number of rows and columns, and board size in the script
+Change total number of cards, number of cards per page, number of cards per row and column, and board size in the script